 4. Star Trek Cast Visits the Real Enterprise

 The first United States space shuttle, the Enterprise, rolled off the assembly line in California in September 1976, and who better to invite for the historic occasion than the cast of the original Star Trek?
 Turning out that day in 1976 were (from left) Dr. James D. Fletcher, NASA Administrator, DeForest Kelley, George Takei, James Doohan, Nichelle Nichols, Leonard Nimoy, Star Trek creator Gene Roddenberry and Walter Koenig.
 Notably absent: William Shatner, who played Capt.
 James T. Kirk.
-It’s also worth noting that the fate of the two Enterprises, fictional and real, has now come full circle.
+It’s also strange to think how the fate of the two Enterprises, fictional and real, has now come full circle.
 The space shuttle program, hailed as the future in this photo, finished its 30-year run in 2011.
-The Star Trek franchise, however, is still going strong, with a sequel to the 2009 Star Trek movie set for release in 2012.
+The Star Trek franchise, seen as nostalgia TV at the time of this photo, is still going strong, with a sequel to the 2009 Star Trek movie set for release in 2012.

 3. Tiger Woods Wows Bob Hope and Jimmy Stewart